 If you haven’t been to Bath stick it top of your list, as it’s truly one of the prettiest cities in the UK.

 Must-dos include a dip in the Thermae Bath Spa, which has an indoor and rooftop pool, and the option to book spa treatments.
 Book a cruise down the River Avon to see views of the city that can’t be seen on foot, and make time for a photo op at Bath’s most famous street, Royal Crescent.

 Literary fans will also appreciate the Jane Austen Centre.
 The author made the city her home in the early 1800s, and it inspired two of her books, Northanger Abbey and Persuasion.

 Where to eat and drink: Olive Tree is Bath’s only Michelin star restaurant in the city centre, or try Restaurant Hywel Jones at Lucknam Park Hotel & Spa 20 minutes away.
 Back within walking distance, try the £70 tasting menu at Menu Gordon Jones or Sotto Sotto, an Italian restaurant set in a cave.
-Other highlights include The Dark Horse and The Canary Gin Bar for cocktails, Hall & Wood House and The New Inn for rooftop beers, and The Bathwick Boatman for a Sunday roast, where you can also hire a rowboat.
+Other highlights include The Dark Horse and The Canary Gin Bar for cocktails, Hall & Wood House and The New Inn for rooftop beers.
+The Bathwick Boatman is where to head for a Sunday roast – and you can also hire a rowboat.